Vrajend2/ITIS-6177-FINALPROJECT/README.md

-# Azure AI Document Intelligence - Simple Text Extraction
+# Simple Text Extraction using Azure AI Document Intelligence

 This project demonstrates a Node.js application that uses Azure AI Document Intelligence to extract text from documents.
 It provides a RESTful API endpoint to upload documents and retrieve the extracted text.